SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 - **Persistence:** Data stored in volumes persists even after the container is stopped or deleted.

 ### Bind Mounts
-- **Purpose:** Bind mounts directly map a directory on the host system to a directory within the container.
+- **Map a Directory:** Bind mounts directly map a directory on the host system to a directory within the container.
 Changes made to the host directory are immediately reflected in the container, and vice versa.
 - **Mounting:** Bind mounts are also specified using the `-v` or `--volume` flag.
 For example, this mounts the `/host/path` directory on the host system to the `/container/path` directory within the container:
 ```
 docker run -v /host/path:/container/path my-image